TsioneTemesgenAbraham/JavaScript-Core-3-Coursework-Week4/README.md

 To keep the tests running (auto updating when you save files), run the command: `npm test -- --watch` then press `a` to run all the tests and keep watching the files for changes.
 To quit the tests, type `q`.

-To run a specifc test, run `npm test <filname>` for example `npm test remove-vowels` (that will run only the files that matches remove-vowels, i.e. remove-vowels.test.js)
+To run a specific test, run `npm test <filename>` for example `npm test remove-vowels` (that will run only the files that matches remove-vowels, i.e. remove-vowels.test.js)

 ### Pass Tests